MoosiestMoose/xando_Dynamo/README.md

 4 - A pop up will appear on your first run

 Each run will:

-Let you move: click your square and hit Esc key.
+Let you move - click your square and hit Esc key.

 Let the PC move: random.

 You must play in the floor plan but you can view in 3D.

 The Os and Xs are 3D families.

 When the game is over you'll get another pop-up